Vernie Bennett: Eternal

-The band was formed in 1991 and released their first single "Stay" in 1993 which achieved their first top ten hit in the UK and their first top 20 hit on the American Billboard Hot 100 chart.
+The band was formed in 1991 and released their first single "Stay" in 1993 which achieved their first top-10 hit in the UK and their first top-20 hit on the American Billboard Hot 100 chart.

-Nominated for four Brit Awards, the band performed on the soundtrack for Disney's m The Hunchback of Notre Dame, and had several hit songs.
+Nominated for four Brit Awards, the band performed on the soundtrack for Disney's 1996 film The Hunchback of Notre Dame, and had several hit songs.
 They sang for the Pope in the Vatican, took part in the anti-apartheid movement by performing at one of Johannesburg's largest outdoor concert with Midnight Oil, Sting and other well-known artists in South Africa and featured on a Pepsi campaign.
-The band sold over 10 million records and achieved their first number one in 1997.
+The band sold more than 10 million records and achieved their first number one in 1997.

 A total number of five albums were released throughout the band's career: Always and Forever, Power of a Woman, Before the Rain, Greatest Hits, and Eternal.
 In 1998, Kéllé Bryan was dismissed by the Bennett sisters' solicitor, and the latter self-entitled album and its lead single "What'cha Gonna Do" only included Vernie and her sister, before the group disbanded altogether.

 In December 2013, it was announced that Eternal would be reforming for the second series of the ITV2 reality-documentary The Big Reunion.
 The reunion on ITV2 led to the group performing a number of select gigs in 2014.

 In September 2023, Louise Redknapp and her team reported that Easther and Vernie had refused to perform at a number of LGBTQ+ Pride events as part of an Eternal reunion tour.
-Denis Ingoldsby stated the Bennett sisters have supported the LGBT community and played many events.
+Denis Ingoldsby stated that the Bennett sisters have supported the LGBT community and played many events.
 Ingoldsby went on to state Louise has "thrown the girls under the bus" and "is trying to get the sisters cancelled".
 Vernie stated that she had concerns about trans activists and ideology and its impact on women and children.
-In 2024 Christel Lakhdar joined the group.
+In 2024, Christel Lakhdar joined the group.
 In an interview on BBC London radio with Jacqueline Shepherd, the sisters talked about their new member and how excited they are to be playing festival gigs in Summer 2024.

-2024 has seen the return of Eternal with a new band member.
+2024 saw the return of Eternal with a new band member.
 A number of dates were planned for 2025.

 Podcast

 Vernie launched a podcast Big Chat Small Talk on all major audio platforms including Apple Podcasts with friend and co-host Louise Anderson.
-The podcast launched in June 2024 and within the first week of launching, secured a top ten position in the UK at the end of the week.
+The podcast launched in June 2024 and within the first week of launching, secured a top-10 position in the UK at the end of the week.